andythenorth/OpenTTD/README.md

 - Parts of the strings which are in curly braces (such as {STRING})
 - Lines beginning with ## (such as ##id), other than the first two lines of the file

-### 7.2) Previewing

-In order to view the translation in the game, you need to compile your language file with the strgen utility.
-As this utility is tailored to a specific OpenTTD version, you need to compile it yourself.
-Just take the normal OpenTTD sources and build that.
-During the build process the strgen utility will be made.

-strgen is a command-line utility.
-It takes the language filename as parameter.

-Example:

-    strgen lang/german.txt

-This results in compiling german.txt and produces another file named german.lng.
-Any missing strings are replaced with the English strings.
-Note that it looks for english.txt in the lang subdirectory, which is where your language file should also be.

-That is all!
-You should now be able to select the language in the game options.

 ## 8.0) Troubleshooting